paulshuker/nvim-config/README.md

-# starter
-Starter config for NvChad
+Starter config for NvChad with a few additionals plugins and options.